nanome-ai/plugin-postgnome/README.md

 ### Docker Usage

-To run Postnome in a Docker container:
+To run Postgnome in a Docker container:

 ```sh
 $ cd docker